rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 We could restrict this requirement to use `unsafe` blocks in `unsafe fn` to those `unsafe fn` that contain at least one `unsafe` block, meaning short `unsafe fn` would keep compiling like they do now.

+And of course, the lint name is subject to bikeshedding.

 # Prior art
 [prior-art]: #prior-art